 Íde stood and stretched, flattened the folds of her skirts, and looked up to find two identical pairs of gray eyes on her, waiting.
 Her vote would decide it, then, and whichever way she chose, the reaction wouldn’t be pretty.

-Apart from their eyes and their birthmarks, despite being “identical” twins, the Cairn twins were far from identical.
+Apart from their eyes and their birthmarks, despite being “identical” twins, the Cairns were far from identical.
 The idea of them was much the same: white-blonde curls, bold dirin layered over ochre skin, angular features, loud voices.
 Seeing them side-by-side, the differences were clear.
 Maebhe was sharper— nose, jaw, cheekbones.
 Kieran was sturdier, with larger eyes and a rounder face.

 “I’m sorry, Maebhe.
 It’s getting too dangerous to stay.”